-American Mikaela Shiffrin wins gold in Women's Giant Slalom
+American Mikaela Shiffrin wins giant slalom gold

 Huh Jung-bin, 22, from Busan, South Korea's second-most populous city, said they were at the Alpine Center to support the cheerleaders and unification of the North and South, two countries still technically at war.

-Throughout the competition, the two groups, sitting in separate sections, would sing in unison, and wave flags of unified Korea which have been so familiar at these Games.
+Throughout the competition, the two groups, sitting in separate sections, sang in unison, and waved flags of unified Korea which have been so familiar at these Games.